syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 }
 ```

+Now that you have seen this, feel free to stop the "watch" command by pressing `ctrl+c` in the `Run Shell` tab.

 You can also see this is required in the CRD by either navigating in the `Code editor` tab or with the following command:

 ```